See below some common queries. If you can't find the answers you're looking for, don't hesitate to contact us.

 On every one of our bottles you will see there are four icons which should clearly show which product meets your needs.
 But, for a guide, if it's harsh environments, salt or marine for example, choose the Marine range.
-It its general protection or you want to protect wood as well as metal then choose the Outdoor range.
+If it's general protection and you want to protect wood as well as metal then choose the Outdoor range.
 Outdoor is suitable for fabrics, woods and leathers too, whereas the Marine range are not.
 If you have a car, quad bike, a caravan or something with a chassis to protect, seal and stop seizing, then select the Auto/Moto range.

 Looking in the bottle Lanoguard spray is almost translucent but is an off brown/ green colour to look at.

 Lanoguard greases are somewhere between mid brown and dark green depending on the product.
 With some variation due to natural occurrences.

 The contents, the bottle, and the overall solution is a safe product to handle and to use, and it does not present any issues if you are carrying out a safety risk assessment.
 It is also non-harmful to animals or the environment.